osyousufi/blackjack/README.md

 # React Blackjack

-A minimalistic blackjack game made in React with react-hooks.
+A minimalistic blackjack game made in React with react-hooks + react particles + react fade in.

 See live: https://osyblackjack.netlify.app/